codership/documentation/galeracluster/source/mysqlwsrepoptions.rst

     gcomm://node1:port1,node2:port2,...[?option1=value1&...]

-Using the string *gcomm://* without any address will cause the node to startup alone, thus initializing a new cluster (that the other nodes can join to).
+Using the string ``gcomm://`` without any address will cause the node to startup alone, thus initializing a new cluster (that the other nodes can join to).

-.. note:: Never use an empty ``gcomm://`` string in *my.cnf*.
+.. note:: Never use an empty ``gcomm://`` string in the configuration file (that is, ``my.cnf``).
 If a node restarts, that will cause the node to not join back to the cluster that it was part of, rather it will initialize a new one node cluster and cause a split brain.
 To bootstrap a cluster, you should only pass the ``gcomm://`` string on the command line, such as:

 	.. code-block:: console